JorisPaarde/Hubris/README.md

 Player selection layout broke on wider screens. pushed text to the bottom of the container. hand-cards where added but not associated with player hand.
 Changed model to many to many field and corrected card draw function.
-When comparing players hand card to the cards in the database the values seemed the same, but did not trigger an if equal statement.
+When comparing players hand card to the cards in the database the values seemed the same, but did not trigger an if equal statement. back button press after playing a card made it possible to play infinite cards.
+Added a check for the gamestep to be '2' to prevent this.

 # technologies used: